Pseudephebe pubescens: Description

-Habitat
+Habitat and distribution

-Pseudephebe pubescens is found specifically on acidic rocks or stony ground in temperate-alpine or sub-arctic regions.
+Pseudephebe pubescens is found specifically on acidic or silicate rocks in temperate-alpine or sub-arctic regions.
 It has circumpolar sightings, being found from the Canadian territories, throughout the United States, and sometimes in alpine Mexico.
+It has been known in Europe, but recently discovered in China and even been found in the Andes and in Australia.
+It has been known to grow upon wood occasionally.
+Pseudephebe pubescens tends to be in more temperate environments than P. minuscula.